 Click here for entire Park Reservations Administrative Policy

 A completed application and a $40.00 application fee must be submitted to the Parks and Recreation Dept. at least four weeks prior to the event.
-The applicant shall also provide the City with a declaration page demonstrating proof of liability insurance with a combined single limit of $1,000,000 per occurrence, and $2,000,000 in aggregate.
+The applicant shall also provide the City with a declaration page demonstrating proof of general liability insurance with a combined single limit of at least $1,000,000 per occurrence, and $2,000,000 aggregate.
 Full details and requirements are listed on the application.